samplchallenges/SAMPL7/protein_ligand/README.md

 ### Setup and description of Stage 2

 **Aim**: The second part of the SAMPL7 challenge builds onto the first stage.
-The objective is to correctly predict the binding pose for each of protein-fragment complex identified by [PanDDA](https://pandda.bitbucket.io/).
+The objective is to correctly predict the binding pose for the protein-fragment complexes identified by [PanDDA](https://pandda.bitbucket.io/).
 In total, 52 fragments were found to bind to the C2 crystal form described in stage 1.
 45 hits were identified at the first site (denoted by a helium atom `S1` in the provided structure (`PHIPA_C2_apo_sites.pdb`)).
 4 were found at the second site (denoted by a neon atom `S2`).
 The third (denoted by an argon atom `S3`) and the fourth site (denoted by a krypton atom `S4`) were each found to bind to a single distinct fragment.
-Accurate binding pose prediction is essential in structure-based drug discovery and in the elaboration/ optimization of known drugs and chemical probes.

-The *apo* structure of PHIP2 that was provided in stage 1 (`PHIPA_C2_Apo.pdb`) should be used along with the [isomeric SMILES strings](https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html) of the fragments identified at each site (Site 1:`stage2-input-data/site-1_fragment-hits.csv`, Site 2:`stage2-input-data/site-2_fragment-hits.csv`, Site 3:`stage2-input-data/site-3_fragment-hits.csv`, Site 4:`stage2-input-data/site-4_fragment-hits.csv`)
+The *apo* structure of PHIP2 that was provided in stage 1 (`PHIPA_C2_Apo.pdb`) may be used along with the [isomeric SMILES strings](https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html) of the fragments identified (`stage2-input-data/site-1_fragment-hits.csv`) to carry out pose predictions.
+The acetylated-lysine binding site, being the most populated and pharmacologically relevant, will be the focus of the second stage.
+Optionally, participants may also try to extend their predictions to the other sites (Site 2:`stage2-input-data/site-2_fragment-hits.csv`, Site 3:`stage2-input-data/site-3_fragment-hits.csv`, Site 4:`stage2-input-data/site-4_fragment-hits.csv`).
+Other structures and information may also be used in the predictions.
+However, the predicted protein-ligand poses must be aligned to the reference structure (`PHIPA_C2_Apo.pdb`) for assessment purposes.

 ### Provided data for Stage 2